-7 Steps to Create Mailing Labels in Excel
+How to Create Mailing Labels in Excel: with Easy Steps

 Step 01: Prepare Address List

-We will then fill up the columns with informations like this.
+We will then fill up the columns with information like this.

 Secondly, go to Formulas > select Define Name from the Define Names group.